GVE TERMS AND CONDITIONS

 11.12.
 Interpretation.
 Section headings, and cross-document section references within and among these Terms, are provided for convenience only and are not to be used to definitively construe or interpret these Terms.
 The term “including” as used in these Terms means “including, but not limited to.”
 References to words or defined terms in the singular include the plural, and vice versa.

-To access the GVE Terms and Conditions prior to April 4, 2022, please consult: https://globalvision.co/terms-and-conditions-archive/.
+To access the GVE Terms and Conditions prior to October 12th, 2023, the applicable terms may be found here:: https://globalvision.co/terms-and-conditions-archive/.